 - 1. Meet and greet children at key transition points. - 2.
 Refer to Ready, Respectful, Responsible- the behaviours they expect to see and link to Christian Values. - 3.
 Model positive behaviours and build relationships. - 4.
-Plan lessons that engage, challenge, and meet the needs of all learners. - 5.
+Plan lessons that engage, challenge and meet the needs of all learners. - 5.
 Use a standard acknowledgement system throughout every lesson to acknowledge positive learning behaviours (STAR).
 This will be refreshed each morning with the focus behaviour introduced to the children. - 6.
-Use Class Dojos to recognise pupils who are adhering to the school rules of ready, respectful, and responsible in 'little ways.' - 7.
+Use Class Dojos to recognise pupils who are adhering to the school rules of ready, respectful and responsible in 'little ways.' - 7.
 Be calm and "give take up time" when going through the steps to success. - 8.
 Follow up every time, retain ownership and engage in reflective dialogue with learners. - 9.
 Never ignore or walk past learners who are not adhering to school rules. - 10.
-Develop positive relationships with parents, involving them in their child's positive and negative choices. - 11.
-Record any significant incidents on CPOMs to support leaders and parents understanding of behaviour over time.
+Develop positive relationships with parents, involving them in their child's positive and negative choices.